Poornadinethyapa/predictionm/README.md

-# Predict & Win — Polymarket-style Template
+# Predict & Win on Base

-This repository is a ready-to-deploy template for a simple Polymarket-like prediction market.
+This repository is a ready-to-deploy template for a simple prediction market.
 It contains a Solidity contract and a Next.js frontend.
 The contract supports multiple outcomes, market creation, betting with ETH, resolution by market owner, and proportional payout to winners.

 ## Project structure

 ```
-predict-and-win-polymarket/
+predict-and-win/
 ├─ contracts/
 │  └─ PredictionMarket.sol
 ├─ pages/